Best daily deals

 How do the Google Pixel Buds Pro 2 connect?

 The Google Pixel Buds Pro 2 connect to your phone via Bluetooth 5.4 over SBC, AAC, and at some point (allegedly) LC3.
 Given that the Google Pixel Buds Pro 2 use the Bluetooth 5.4 stack, it seems unlikely that the earbuds won’t use the version-mandated codecs.
-However, there hasn’t been any word on whether or not the Google Pixel Buds Pro 2 will support Auracast, which seems a little strange.
-I imagine that to change as the tech gains adoption over time, but only time will tell.
+Since this review originally went live, the Google Pixel Buds Pro 2 have begun to support Auracast.
+This is a big deal, as Auracast will enable a host of venue-specific features, like allowing you to hear things like stadium announcements, airport announcements in your language, or other similar applications.

 A photo of the Google Pixel Buds Pro 2 next to a Googel Pixel phone.